saneef/qgen/README.md

 ## Using Handlebars Custom Helpers

-You can load custom Handlebar helpers to qgen’s Handlerbars rendering engine.
+You can load custom Handlebars helpers to qgen’s Handlerbars rendering engine.
 Pass the path to the file which exports the helper functions to the option `helpers`, either through the CLI param or, through config file.
 Here is a [sample file](./test/fixtures/render-with-helper/src/qgen-helpers.js) which exports two custom helpers.

 ## Contributing